ShishirPatil/gorilla/raft/README.md

   - currently accepted doctypes: `pdf`, `txt`, `json`, `api`
   - documents in `json` format must have a "text" attribute containing the content from which chunks are extracted
   - documents in `api` format must follow the API json format detailed in the Gorilla [API Store](https://github.com/ShishirPatil/gorilla/blob/main/data/README.md)
+- `--p` - the percentage of including the oracle documents in the context
 - `--chunk_size` - the size of each chunk in number of tokens
 - `--questions` - the number of data points / triplets to generate per chunk
 - `--openai_key` - your OpenAI key used to make queries to GPT-3.5 or GPT-4
-- `--tokenizer` - name of desired tokenizer (defaults to bert-base-cased)
-  - will be imported using `AutoTokenizer.from_pretrained`